Mama Told Me Not to Come: Tom Jones and Stereophonics version

 Tom Jones and Stereophonics covered the song for Jones' 34th album, Reload, in 1999.
 It was released as a single on March 6, 2000, and reached No. 4 on the UK Singles Chart, No. 7 in Iceland, No. 11 in Ireland and No. 45 in New Zealand.
 This version was produced by Steve Bush and Marshall Bird (also known as "Bird & Bush").
-Stereophonics lead singer Kelly Jones (no relation) shared the lead vocals with Jones.
+Stereophonics lead singer Kelly Jones (no relation to Tom) shared the lead vocals with Jones.
 The video featured an appearance by Welsh actor Rhys Ifans.